opendistro-for-elasticsearch/sql/docs/user/general/values.rst

 General NULL and MISSING Values Handling
 ----------------------------------------
 In general, if any operand evaluates to a MISSING value, the enclosing operator will return MISSING; if none of operands evaluates to a MISSING value but there is an operand evaluates to a NULL value, the enclosing operator will return NULL.

 To handle null value properly, you can use special operators such as ``IS (NOT) NULL`` or conditional functions such as ``IFNULL``.
-Please find more details in their docs.
+Please find more details in the SQL function documentation.

 Here is an example::